nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 ![UART connection](images/solderHeaders_800.jpg)

 The below connections work for the cable linked to in the above material list.
-Make sure to check the manufacturer's product description for the correct pinout for whatever cable you are using.
+Make sure to check the manufacturer's product description for the correct pinout for whichever cable you are using.

 * black -  GND
 * green - RX